andreasabel/inCode/entry/introduction-to-singletons-3.md

 [patreon](https://www.patreon.com/justinle/overview), Sam Stites and Josh Vera!
 :)

+Thanks also to [Koz Ross](https://twitter.com/KozRoss) for helping proofread this post!

 --------------------------------------------------------------------------------

 Hi, thanks for reading!
 You can reach me via email at <justin@jle.im>, or at